kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 Two clusters are immediately apparent in this graph - cars and trucks.
 The cluster for cars have a lower mean centre of gravity height than the cluster for trucks.
-Centre of gravity height has a weak positive correlation with vehicle mass for cars and a moderate positive correlation for trucks.
+Centre of gravity height has a weak positive correlation with vehicle mass for cars and a slight positive correlation for trucks.

 ### Static stability factor vs. vehicle mass

-In this chart, we get the first like-for-like comparison of the vehicle's static rollover resistance.
+In this chart, we get the first like-for-like comparison of vehicle static rollover resistance.
 Static stability factor can be interpreted as the lateral G a vehicle can sustain without tipping over.

 <div style="margin-bottom: 1em">
 {% include 2022/07/12/ssf-vs-weight-min.html %}